wso2-attic/ballerina-integrator/README.md

-# Backend For Frontend
+# Backend for Frontend

-Backend For Frontend(BFF) is a service design pattern with the core idea of creating separate backend service for specific frontend application.
-This pattern will allow  each type of user experience to have separate backend service layer(shim).
-The design pattern has its own advantages and disadvantages and the usage is very much depending on the use case and the requirements [[1](https://samnewman.io/patterns/architectural/bff/)] ,[[2](http://philcalcado.com/2015/09/18/the_back_end_for_front_end_pattern_bff.html)].
+Backend for frontend(BFF) is a service design pattern that provides the core idea to create separate back-end services for specific front-end applications.
+This pattern allows you to have separate back-end service layers(shim) depending on the user experience you expect to have in the front-end application.
+The BFF design pattern has its own advantages and disadvantages.
+The usage of the pattern depends on your use case and requirements.
+For more information on the BFF design pattern, see [(https://samnewman.io/patterns/architectural/bff/)] and [(http://philcalcado.com/2015/09/18/the_back_end_for_front_end_pattern_bff.html)].

-> In this guide you will learn about using  Backend For Frontend(BFF) design pattern with Ballerina.
+> Let’s take a look at a sample scenario to understand how to apply the BFF design pattern when working with Ballerina.

 The following are the sections available in this guide.